ljmerza/our-groceries-card/README.md

 * toggle crossed off items in a list

 ## Installation through [HACS](https://github.com/custom-components/hacs)

+Use [HACS](https://github.com/custom-components/hacs) to install the **Our Groceries Card** plugin.

-The [Our Groceries Custom Component](https://github.com/ljmerza/ha-our-groceries) is required for this card.
+The [Our Groceries](https://github.com/ljmerza/ha-our-groceries) integration is required for this card to work which is also available via [HACS](https://github.com/custom-components/hacs)

 ## Configuration